Santiago-hernandez-Molina/Projects-Santiago/Ejercicios_python/README.md

-# Projects-Santiago
+# Python-Exercises
-this repository contains some projects made in python and java
+This repository contains some python files made for practice and learn python